Emmaus - Fortress

 Along the path, in the valley between the two hills, are terraces with ancient olive trees.
 Ceramic fragments found here indicate that the site was inhabited during the Israelite Iron II period, the Persian period, Hellenistic period (the time of the fortifications), and late Roman period.

 The ceramics date to the Hellenistic and early Roman periods.
-The coins found in the survey date to the Seleucid period - Antiochos IV (164-175) and Antiochus VII (138-129).
+The coins found in the survey date to the Seleucid period - Antiochus IV (164-175 BC) and Antiochus VII (138-129 BC).

 The rock cuttings are visible on the entire summit.
 This stone quarry produced massive stone blocks which were used to build the fortress.